Rdassy/Predictive_Senescence/README.md

-# **<p align="center">Predictive Senescence</p>** <br/><br/>
+# **<p align="center">Predictive Senescence</p>**
+---
+<br/><br/>

-## **<p align="center">Why did we choose Senescence?</p>**
+## **<p align="center">Why choose Senescence?</p>**

 In the early 1970's, Soviet theorist Alexei Olovnikov recognized that according to the scientific models of the time, chromosomes are not able to replicate their ends.
 The ends of the chromosomes are called telomeres, and they have been studied since this discovery to figure what the implications of this imperfect replication are.
 Through the years, it has been hypothesized that telomeres are associated with the process of aging, also called senescence.
+Studying senescence could lead to discoveries in advanced Age Therapy as well as potentially the reversal of the aging process.

-We are interested in determining the relationship of health and environmental factors on telomere length or vice versa.
-To do so, we looked for a large dataset containing telomere measurments for individual of a species taken throughout their lifetime.

-After looking finding a suitable data set, we decided to use a study of the warbler bird population on the Cousin Island of Seychelles, off the coast of Africa.
+This project was an attempt to determine the relationship of health and environmental factors on telomere length and vice versa.
+To do so, a large dataset containing telomere measurments for individual of a species taken throughout their lifetime was needed.
+This project used a study of the warbler bird population on the Cousin Island of Seychelles, off the coast of Africa.
+For more context on this study, please see [this document](https://github.com/MuzX9p088KKe/Predictive_Senescence/blob/main/Resources/Data/Bird_Data/BirdData_README.docx)
   <br/><br/>

 ## **<p align="center">Description of the data source</p>**